mattheww95/Seq-Calc/README.md

 FOR THE CODIES OUT THERE:
   - git clone https://github.com/mattheww95/crispy_cody.git
   - cd into the folder
-  - then create a conda environment conda create -n crispy_cody -f environment.yml
+  - then create a conda environment conda create -f environment.yml

 An environment.yml file is included in the directory to create a conda envrionment.
 This script requires pysam, so it will only run on **linux**